 - i.
-Requirements to Report to, and Pay, PPS - 78.
-PPS operates an office a few blocks from the Municipal Court, where individuals must meet with PPS "probation officers" on dates set by PPS. - 79.
-PPS's office is open only from 9:00 a.m. to 12:00 p.m. and 1:00 p.m. to 4:30 p.m. on most weekdays.
-It is closed the first and third Fridays of every month when its officers attend court hearings in the Municipal Court, and open approximately one Saturday per month. - 80.
-This schedule is set despite PPS's own representations in the Contract that "PPSI recognizes that traditional office hours may cause the offender to miss time from work and subsequently discourage prompt payment of monies and participation in rehabilitation programs," and that "our office locations are open Saturdays and evenings, and at 7:30 am on weekdays."
+Requirements to Report to, and Pay, PPS - 81.
+During the period of time that Defendant Gomany assigned defendants to probation under PPS, PPS operated an office a few blocks from the Municipal Court, where individuals met with PPS "probation officers" on dates set by PPS. - 82.
+PPS's operated the office from 9:00 a.m. to 12:00 p.m. and 1:00 p.m. to 4:30 p.m. on most weekdays.
+It was closed the first and third Fridays of every month when its officers attended court hearings in the Municipal Court, and open approximately one Saturday per month for limited hours. - 83.
+This schedule was set despite PPS's own representations in the Contract that "PPSI recognizes that traditional office hours may cause the offender to miss time from work and subsequently discourage prompt payment of monies and participation in rehabilitation programs," and that "our office locations are open Saturdays and evenings, and at 7:30 am on weekdays."
 Ex.
-A at 10. - 81.
-Individuals assigned to PPS must report to the PPS office at least once every 30 days.
-Those who cannot pay the full monthly amount must report once per week. - 82.
-The primary purpose of a probationer's in-person appointments is for PPS to collect its "supervision" fees; any additional money an individual can pay above the \$40 PPS fee is applied to Municipal Court costs and fines. - 83.
-To illustrate, when individuals assigned to PPS arrive for their appointments at PPS's office in Gardendale, they must first record on a sign-in sheet how much they will pay that day.
+A at 10. - 84.
+Individuals assigned to PPS were required to report to the PPS office at least once every 30 days.
+Those who could not pay the full monthly amount were required to report once per week. - 85.
+The primary purpose of a probationer's in-person appointments was for PPS to collect its "supervision" fees; any additional money an individual could pay above the \$40 PPS fee was applied to Municipal Court costs and fines.

-- 84. The "meetings" take place through a payment window.
-Generally, the only questions PPS asks involve how much the person can pay that day, and inquiries regarding the next reporting date.
-The probationer is not required to report any other information to PPS. - 85.
-A photograph representing the payment window and sign-in sheet follows:
+- 86. To illustrate, when individuals assigned to PPS arrived for their appointments at PPS's office in Gardendale, they were required to first record on a sign-in sheet how much they could pay that day. - 87.
+The "meetings" took place through a payment window.
+Generally, the only questions PPS asked concerned how much the person was going to pay that day and the next reporting date.
+The probationer was not required to report any other information to PPS. - 88.
+A photograph of the payment window and sign-in sheet follows: